-Before her retirement in spring 1999, Professor Camille Hanlon, former chair of the department of human development, specialized in the development of language and cognition.
+Before her retirement in 1999, Professor Camille Hanlon, former chair of the department of human development, specialized in the development of language and cognition.
 Her lifelong curiosity regarding the manner in which language, thought, and outlook are bestowed on children during the first few years of life drove her courses on cognitive development and language development.
 She team-taught interdisciplinary courses in linguistics, cognitive science, the origins of language and extraterrestrial intelligence.

 Hanlon also taught introductory Human Development courses in her department.
 Her most recent teaching venture was a course in which advanced students designed, taught, evaluated and reported on a learning project for young children.

 Hanlon's longitudinal study with Roger Brown, "Derivational Complexity and Order of Acquisition in Child Speech" (1970), addressed the process of language acquisition by children.
 The study provided scientific evidence that the processes of first language acquisition are far more complex and mysterious than scientists hitherto thought.
 It countered the prevailing scientific view that the manner in which children learned language was that adults rewarded their correct efforts and corrected their errors.
 Since the findings were so contrary to the prevailing expectation, the report has changed the existing paradigm and is currently one of the most widely-cited studies in this field.